Atlantic Salmon Flies:

 Next I came to be interested in framing.
 This is another subject that has no perfect answers or solutions!!
 I learned and developed a couple of different methods.
 By doing this, some people = online and in person = started to find my works as art.

 Since winter of 2013-2014, I dedicate myself to this life-time pursuit from winter till spring.
 I was just a regular "fly-tyer", then became an "apprentice", and now stepped up to a "Fly Dresser".
 If someone call mine art and pay for them, that'll be great.
 However, I swear making profit is not the purpose or reason of me doing this.
 I just want to dress good looking salmon flies and keep learning from other like-minded people.

-Here they are - these are the reason I decided to move my salmon fly contents to this website.
+Here are just a part of my works.
 Click each photo for a larger view and fly name.

 Also follow my Facebook and Instagram (look for @leftyangler!!)

 Note: You'll see the same pattern/name with somewhat different appearances to each other.
 That is because each of different author published the same name fly with different components in his own book.
 With due respect to each author, our predecessor, modern dressers denote whose pattern the fly may be.
 Below, I add author's name in parenthesis.
 For each author's book, please check up my book introduction page.

 UPDATE DECEMBER 2020: There are a couple of big projects coming along.
 I'll keep you posted!!